jecs-imperial/occam-pearce-kelly/README.md

     directedAcyclicGraph.addEdgeByVertexNames(sourceVertexName, targetVertexName);

 Note that there is no need to added vertices explicitly, they will be added whenever necessary when edges that reference them are added.
+You can also use the `fromVertexNames()` factory method.
+Again, since no edges are added, the graph is trivially acyclic.

-A better way to create a directed acyclic graph is to a create graph and topologically order its vertices using the [Kahn](https://github.com/occam-proof-assistant/Kahn) algorithm.
+A better way to create a directed acyclic graph is to a create graph and topologically order its vertices by way of the [Kahn](https://github.com/occam-proof-assistant/Kahn) algorithm.
 These topologically ordered vertices, complete with edge information, can then be used as the input for a directed acyclic graph:

     const kahn = require('occam-kahn');